yazhang28/buildfile/README.md

 # buildfile
-This app builds the product report based off of the files
+This app is written in Python3.7 and builds the product report based off of the files
    -   ProductMaster.txt
    -   Sales.txt